botman/docs/testing.md

 ## Available Assertions
 BotMan comes with handful of useful methods to test you chatbots.

+### assertReply
-`assertReply` asserts that bot reply with given message.
+The `assertReply` method asserts that the chatbot replies with the given message.

 ```php
 public function testBasicTest()